Complaints and Remedy Policy 2024 - 2027

 5.1 Customers can contact Derby Homes to make a complaint in the most convenient way for them:

-- In Person: Either through taking to a member of staff, or coming into one of our offices.
+- In Person: Through taking to a member of staff.

 - By emailing: [email protected]